pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 in order to fine-tune how the captive portal will behave for each user.

 .. tip:: The RADIUS dictionary for pfSense may not be included by default with RADIUS servers.
- FreeRADIUS dictionary is available `on Github`_.
+ FreeRADIUS dictionary is available `on GitHub`_.
 For other RADIUS servers, please contact the associated vendor.

 :Individual traffic quota:
  An individual traffic quota may be defined for each user, using ``pfsense-Max-Total-Octets``.